Variable selection with Hamming loss: Adaptive selectors

 for all sequences $(s_d,a_d)_{d\ge1}$ such that \eqref{smax} holds and $a_d\ge a_0(s_d,A_d)$, where $A_d$ satisfies \eqref{a_d}. \end{theorem}

-\begin{remark} Another family of variable selection methods originates from the theory of multiple testing.
-These are, for example, the Benjamini-Hochberg, Benjamini-Yekutieli or SLOPE procedures.
+\begin{remark} Another family of variable selection methods originates from the theory of multiple testing \cite{ab,abdj}.
+These are, for example, the Benjamini--Hochberg, Benjamini--Yekutieli or SLOPE procedures.
 We refer to \cite{Bogdan} for a recent overview and comparison of these techniques.
 They have the same structure as the exhaustive search procedure in that they keep only the largest order statistics.
-The difference is that the value $s$ (which is usually not known in practice) is replaced by an estimator $\hat s$ obtained from comparing the $i$th order statistic of $(|X_1|,\dots,|X_d|)$ with a suitable normal quantile depending on $i$.
+The difference is that the value $s$ (which is usually not known in practice) is replaced by an estimator $\hat s$ obtained from comparing the $i$th order statistic of $( \llvert X_1 \rrvert ,\dots, \llvert X_d \rrvert )$ with a suitable normal quantile depending on $i$.
 The analysis of these methods in the literature is focused on the evaluation of false discovery rate (FDR).
-Asymptotic power calculations for the Benjamini-Hochberg procedure are given in \cite{Arias-Castro}.
-To the best of our knowledge, the behavior of the risk $\Pb_\theta (\tilde S \not = S(\theta))$ and of the Hamming risk, even in a simple consistency perspective, was not studied.
+Asymptotic power calculations for the Benjamini--Hochberg procedure are given in \cite{Arias-Castro}.
+To the best of our knowledge, the behavior of the risk $\mathbf{P}_\theta (\tilde S \neq S(\theta))$ and of the Hamming risk, even in a simple consistency perspective, was not studied.\looseness=1 \end{remark}